Car dealership marketing strategies should incorporate digital and online ideas to meet customer needs

 4. SMS marketing

 With nearly 80% of Americans owning smartphones and the majority of all online traffic coming from mobile devices, catering to this consumer behavior can put you ahead of your competitors.
 Smartphone users spend hours each day on their phones, leading to an average 82% open rate for all text message marketing campaigns.
 Using SMS marketing will help you reach your potential customers on a platform where they’re actively looking for messages.

 In fact, 68% of car shoppers are very open to chatting online with car dealers.
 This means car buyers want to interact with experts—as long as it’s convenient to them.
 This is an opportunity for your representatives to have a direct influence on shoppers while they’re still deciding where to visit.

 With Podium Webchat, you can blend the best of live chat and SMS by adding a button to your site that captures leads and allows you to continue your conversation through text.
 This powerful tool enables your dealership to build relationships while helping shoppers move further through the customer journey in real-time.

 In order to become the preferred car dealer in your area, your automotive marketing strategy must prove to car shoppers that you’ll lead them to a successful car buying experience.
 By using modern channels to promote your dealership, you’ll stand out even in a saturated auto market.

 Of course, understanding your audience is always necessary when creating a marketing plan.
 Getting to know your customers’ journey before you start your marketing will allow you to meet them on the right platforms at the right times.
-Here are seven facts about car buying your dealership can’t afford to ignore in 2020 to help you update your strategy.
+Here is the Ultimate Guide to Cars.com for Dealerships to help you update your strategy.